• About

 This surgery involves removing the lesion or tumour, followed by reconstruction of the eyelids using skin flaps and grafts to restore function and improve the cosmetic appearance as well.
 A local anaesthetic is generally adequate for this type of procedure.

-Large skin cancers may require a team approach with a plastic surgeon or dermatologist who specialises in skin cancer.
+Surgery can also be offered for large skin cancers, however this may require a team approach with a plastic surgeon or dermatologist who specialises in skin cancer.

 Drooping eyelids (ptosis)